umilISLab/moreever/README.md

 If not in possesion of corpora, use [PD-scrape.ipynb](PD-scrape.ipynb) to download fairy tales.

+Also, clustering requires creation of models and is not integrated in the web interface.

 ### Values

 Due to the original context of this research, we call the sets/clusters of explicit references (societal) values and the words that form these - labels.